Last updated: November 12, 2024

 Then, that sum is divided by the appraised value of your home.

-CLTV gives lenders an idea of your ability to take on new debt through a cash out refinance or home equity loan.
-However, it’s important to note that additional factors such as your credit score, income, debt-to-income (DTI) ratio may also play a role in determining the maximum loan amount you may qualify for.
+CLTV may be a factor to help give lenders an idea of your ability to take on new debt through a cash out refinance or home equity loan.
+However, it’s important to note that additional factors such as your credit score, income, and debt-to-income (DTI) ratio may also play a role in determining the maximum loan amount you may qualify for.

 READ MORE: Loan-to-value & equity: What do you need to refinance?